Aysel Teymurzadeh: Biography

 Aysel was born in the Azerbaijani capital Baku, the youngest of the three daughters of a journalist and university professor.
 She is a descendant of the nineteenth-century Azerbaijani author and journalist Hasan bey Zardabi.
-Her maternal grandmother was half-Russian, half-Ukrainian.
-Aysel started to sing at the age of four and the piano became her passion since childhood.
+Her maternal grandmother was half-Russian-half-Ukrainian.
+Aysel started to sing at the age of four, and the piano became her passion since childhood.

 Aysel graduated from the Intellect Lyceum in Baku and attended Texas High School (Texarkana, Texas) in 2005–2006.
 Within days of her arrival in the United States, she signed up for the local choir and began training for young vocalists competitions.
 While in the U.S., Aysel won three gold medals at contests held at Southern Arkansas University and at the University of Texas at Austin.
 In 2005, she participated in Season 4 of the national song contest Yeni Ulduz ("New Star").
 As of January 2009, Teymurzadeh was majoring in International Relations at the Azerbaijan University of Languages.

 Eurovision

-In January 2009, Teymurzadeh was selected internally by İTV to represent Azerbaijan in the Eurovision Song Contest 2009 in Moscow, Russia along with Iranian-Swedish singer Arash with the song "Always".
-Aysel became the first female singer to represent the country at the Eurovision Song Contest and only the second act ever to do so.
+In January 2009, Teymurzadeh was selected internally by İTV to represent Azerbaijan in the Eurovision Song Contest 2009 in Moscow, Russia along with Iranian singer Arash with the song "Always".
+Aysel became the first female singer to represent the country at the Eurovision Song Contest.
 On May 16, 2009, Aysel Teymurzadeh and Arash finished third with 207 points, among the 25 performers that qualified for the Eurovision grand final.

 Aysel together with Arash became the winner of the 4th Annual ESC Radio Awards in the category of the Best Group.

 After Eurovision

 On May 28, Teymurzadeh announced going on a European tour with Arash, involving concerts in countries such as Sweden, Greece and Russia.
 Upon return she announced that together with Arash and his team she is working on an album, which will be released by Sony BMG and Warner Music.
 The date of release is unknown.

 She starred in a high-profile TV commercial for Danone yogurts, which was broadcast on Azerbaijani and Georgian TV channels.

 In 2012, Aysel Teymurzadeh was among five musicians from Azerbaijan chosen as the jury in the Danish national selection of the 2012 Eurovision contestant.

+She was the spokesperson for the Azerbaijani jury at the Eurovision Song Contest 2024.

 Personal life

 In 2012, Teymurzadeh married Murad Adigozalov, 39, director of the Azerbaijan State Philharmonic Society and divorced father of two children.
-According to some sources, her plan after marriage was to leave the big stage and only perform on official events.
+According to some sources, her plan after marriage was to leave the big stage and only perform at official events.
 The couple has three children: two sons born in 2012 and 2016, and a daughter born in 2014.